wang-h/pynmt/README.md

 ==========
 State-of-the-art NMT systems are difficult to understand.

-For beginners, I recommend this project, which is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).
+For beginners, I highly recommend this project.
+In fact, it is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).

-I Implemented with Pytorch 0.4, though some modules references to OpenNMT-py, most of the code (80%) is written by myself.
+I implemented it with Pytorch 0.4, though some modules references to OpenNMT-py, most of the code (80%) is written by myself.
-I also post some scripts.
-With these scripts, you can even build your own NMT systems and evaluate them on WMT 2018 datasets.
+With the scripts that I posted, you can even build your own NMT systems and evaluate them on WMT 2018 datasets.

 REQUIREMENTS